-- e.
+- eliminate the violation under WAC 173-201A-510(4) and WAC 173-226-180 or other enforcement orders as Ecology deems appropriate during the term of this Permit. - e.
 A TMDL or other enforceable water quality cleanup plan that has been approved and is being implemented to address the MS4's contribution to the Water Quality Standards violation supersedes and terminates the S4.F.3 implementation plan. - f.
-Provided the Permittee is implementing the approved adaptive management response under this section, the Permittee remains in compliance with Condition S4, despite any on-going violations of Water Quality Standards identified under S4.A or B above. - g.
-The adaptive management process provided under Section S.4.F is not intended to create a shield for the Permittee from any liability it may face under 42 U.S.C.
-9601 et seq. or chapter 70.105D RCW. - G. Ecology may modify or revoke and reissue this General Permit in accordance with G14 General Permit Modification and Revocation, if Ecology becomes aware of additional control measures, management practices or other actions beyond what is required in this Permit that are necessary to: - 1.
+Provided the Permittee is implementing the approved adaptive management response under this Section, the Permittee remains in compliance with Special Condition S4, despite any on-going violations of Water Quality Standards identified under S4.A or B, above. - g.
+The adaptive management process provided under Section S4.F is not intended to create a shield for the Permittee from any liability it may face under 42 U.S.C.
+9601 et seq. or Chapter 70.105D RCW. - G. Ecology may modify or revoke and reissue this General Permit in accordance with G14 General Permit Modification and Revocation, if Ecology becomes aware of additional control measures, management practices, or other actions beyond what is required in this Permit that are necessary to: - 1.
 Reduce the discharge of pollutants to the MEP, - 2.
 Comply with the state AKART requirements, or - 3.
 Control the discharge of toxicants to waters of the State of Washington.

 S5.
-STORMWATER MANAGEMENT PROGRAM FOR CITIES, TOWNS AND COUNTIES
+STORMWATER MANAGEMENT PROGRAM FOR CITIES, TOWNS, AND COUNTIES

-A. Each Permittee shall develop and implement a Stormwater Management Program SWMP.
-A SWMP is a set of actions and activities comprising the components listed in S5 and any additional actions necessary, to meet the requirements of applicable TMDLs pursuant to S7 Compliance with TMDL Requirements, and S8 Monitoring and Assessment.
-This section applies to all cities, towns and counties covered under this Permit, including cities, towns and counties that are Co-permittees.
-Where the term "Permittee" is used in this section the requirements apply to all cities, towns and counties covered under this Permit.
+A. Each Permittee shall develop and implement a Stormwater Management Program (SWMP).
+A SWMP is a set of actions and activities comprising the components listed in S5 and any additional actions necessary, to meet the requirements of applicable TMDLs pursuant to S7 - Compliance with Total Maximum Daily Load Requirements and S8 - Monitoring and Assessment.
+This Section applies to all cities, towns, and counties covered under this Permit (termed as "Permittee," including cities, towns, and counties that are Co-Permittees).

-New Permittees subject to this permit as described in S1.D.1.b shall fully meet the requirements in S5 as modified in footnotes below, or as specified in an alternate schedule as a condition of coverage by Ecology.
-Permittees obtaining coverage after the issuance date of this permit shall fully meet the requirements in S5 as specified in an alternate schedule as a condition of coverage by Ecology.
+New Permittees subject to this Permit, as described in S1.D.1.b, shall fully meet the requirements in S5 as modified in footnotes below, or as specified in an alternate schedule as a condition of coverage by Ecology.
+Permittees obtaining coverage after the issuance date of this Permit shall fully meet the requirements in S5 as specified in an alternate schedule as a condition of coverage by Ecology.

-- 1. At a minimum the Permittee's SWMP shall be implemented throughout the geographic area subject to this Permit as described in S1.A.1 - 2.
+- 1. At a minimum, the Permittee's SWMP shall be implemented throughout the geographic area subject to this Permit as described in S1.A.1 - 2.
 Each Permittee shall prepare written documentation of the SWMP, called the SWMP Plan.
-The SWMP Plan shall be organized according to the program components in S5.C or a format approved by Ecology, and shall be updated at least annually for submittal with the Permittee's annual reports to Ecology (see S9 Reporting and Record Keeping).
-The SWMP Plan shall be written to inform the public of the planned SWMP activities for the upcoming calendar year, and shall include a description of: - a.
-Planned activities for each of the program components included in S5.C. - b.
-Any additional planned actions to meet the requirements of applicable TMDLs pursuant to S7 Compliance with Total Maximum Daily Load Requirements. - c.
-Any additional planned actions to meet the requirements of S8 Monitoring. - 3.
-The SWMP shall include an ongoing program for gathering, tracking, maintaining, and using information to evaluate SWMP development, implementation and permit compliance and to set priorities. - a.
-Each Permittee shall track the cost or estimated cost of development and implementation of each component of the SWMP.2 This information shall be provided to Ecology upon request. - b.
-Each Permittee shall track the number of inspections, official enforcement actions and types of public education activities as required by the respective program component.
-This information shall be included in the annual report. - 4.
-Permittees shall continue implementation of existing stormwater management programs until they begin implementation of the updated stormwater management program in accordance with the terms of this permit, including implementation schedules. - 5.
-Coordination among Permittees
+The SWMP Plan shall be organized according to the program components in S5.C or a format approved by Ecology, and shall be updated at least annually for submittal with the Permittee's annual reports to Ecology (see S9 - Reporting Requirements).
+The SWMP Plan shall be written to inform the public of the planned SWMP activities for the upcoming calendar year, and shall include a description of:

-1 New Permittees shall fully develop and implement the SWMP in accordance with the schedules contained in this section no later than February 2, 2018.
+1 New Permittees shall fully develop and implement the SWMP in accordance with the schedules contained in this Section no later than February 2, 2024.